saaamxzy/predict_health_outcome/README.md

 # predict_health_outcome
 Models used to predict American Health outcomes written in Matlab.

+Please find a complete report on the models implemented [here]().

 ## Feature files
 training_data.csv